 The Company's cash and cash equivalent is measured based on Level 1.
-Trade and other receivables and accounts payable and accrued liabilities are measured based on Level 3.
 There were no transfers between levels 1, 2 and 3 inputs during the year.

 (b) Interest Rate Risk

 The Company is exposed to interest rate risk in that changes in market interest rates will cause fluctuations in the fair value of or future cash flows from its cash equivalents.
 The short term nature of these instruments, a maturity within three months of their purchase date and the highly liquid nature of these investments significantly mitigate the Company's interest rate risk.